rossfion/my-fcc-responsive-web-design/README.md

 # my-fcc-responsive-web-design
-This is my repository for the projects I completed as part of freeCodeCamp&amp;#39;s updated Responsive Web Design Certification
+This is my repository for the projects I completed as part of freeCodeCamp's updated Responsive Web Design Certification.

+I covered a variety of topics including basic and semantic HTML, debugging HTML pages, creating forms and tables,             accessibility, linking HTML pages, and more.

+Additional styling and JavaScript comes courtesy of CodeLabs in association with freeCodeCamp.